More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About Video to GIF Converter

 Video to GIF Converter turns a short clip from any MP4, WebM, MOV, MKV, AVI or M4V file into an animated GIF that you can share on chat, email, forums, or social media.
-You choose the start and end timestamps, the output frame rate (5 to 30 frames per second), and the width in pixels, and the tool produces an optimized GIF using a high-quality two-pass palette pipeline: first ffmpeg analyses the trimmed clip and builds a custom 256-color palette from the actual content, then it re-encodes the frames using that palette with Sierra dithering, which keeps gradients smooth and skin tones natural even though GIFs are limited to 256 colors per frame.
-All of this happens inside your browser through ffmpeg.wasm, a WebAssembly build of the full ffmpeg tool, so the source video never leaves your device.
+You choose the start and end timestamps, the output frame rate (5 to 30 frames per second), and the width in pixels, and the tool produces an optimized GIF using a high-quality two-pass palette pipeline: first ffmpeg analyses the trimmed clip and builds a custom 256-color palette from the actual content, then it re-encodes the frames using that palette with your chosen dithering, which keeps gradients smooth and skin tones natural even though GIFs are limited to 256 colors per frame.
+Professional controls let you set the palette size (max_colors, the GIF analog of a quality slider) to trade banding against file size, and the loop count so a deliverable can play once instead of forever.
+All of this happens inside your browser through ffmpeg.wasm, a single-threaded WebAssembly build of the ffmpeg tool, so the source video never leaves your device.
+Because it is the single-thread core, very high-resolution or AV1 sources may decode slowly or not at all; for those, re-export to H.264 MP4 first.
 The engine itself is heavy (about 25 MB) and is loaded only when you click Convert for the first time, then cached by the browser for subsequent conversions.
 Typical use cases include making reaction GIFs from screen recordings, turning product demo videos into auto-playing previews for landing pages, and salvaging short funny moments from larger videos without needing to install desktop software like FFmpeg, Photoshop or Premiere.
+See also our Video Thumbnail Generator and Change Aspect Ratio.

 What does this Video to GIF tool actually do?